AlfonsoG-dev/javaMysqlORM/README.md

-# Project in java with MYSQL;
+# Java MYSQL ORM
 >- An ORM like app in java.
->- creates SQL sentences for MYSQL database using class object as models.
+>- creates SQL sentences for MYSQL databases using java classes as models.
->>- i try to replicate an ORM functionality in java for MYSQL databases.
+>>- i try to replicate an ORM functionality in java for MYSQL.

 # Dependencies